souheibhimself/souheibhimself/README.md

 - 👋 Hi, I’m @souheibhimself
-- 👀 I’m interested in ...coding and programming
+- 👀 I’m interested in ...
+Linux, terminals, security stuff, etc ...
-- 🌱 I’m currently learning ...C and linux
+- 🌱 I’m currently learning .. blackarch, network security...
 - 📫 How to reach me ...+25377159199 that is my number

 <!---